 When life throws expensive projects like home improvements, college tuition, or medical bills, many homeowners turn to a second mortgage to cover their bases.
 But what is a second mortgage, after all?
+And what does getting a second mortgage in BC, Canada involve?

-A second mortgage is a type of loan that allows homeowners to borrow against the equity in their home, which is the difference between the home’s market value and the outstanding mortgage balance.
+When it comes to what is a second mortgage, a second mortgage is a type of loan that allows homeowners to borrow against the equity in their home, which is the difference between the home’s market value and the outstanding mortgage balance.

 After all, in a world where even homeowners need to hustle, it pays to know your options.